Authentication

 - TOTP is active

-Important: The QR code is only displayed after the route has been saved.
+Important: The QR code is only displayed once the route has been saved.
+When creating a new route, the edit modal must be reopened after the first save.

 | Property | No Auth | Basic Auth | Route Auth |